Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Discussion and Limitations

-LLMs should not be used as zero-shot performance predictors for causal discovery algorithm selection.
-Because practical algorithm selection requires uncertainty-aware expectations rather than qualitative description alone, interval coverage provides an operational test of decision-relevant performance prediction.
-Claude's marginal above-random performance (39.4\%) is best explained by greater training data coverage in causal discovery literature rather than superior reasoning: the LiNGAM degradation pattern and algorithm-specific synthetic collapse are consistent with memorization, not architectural or reasoning advantages.

-Importantly, this pattern is not consistent with generic overconfidence or probability miscalibration.
-Predicted ranges are substantially wider than empirical confidence intervals yet still miss the true mean and degradation scales monotonically with structural complexity.
+Taken together, the coverage failure, benchmark-synthetic asymmetry and memorization probes converge on a single picture: LLMs should not be used as zero-shot performance predictors for causal discovery algorithm selection.
+Predicted ranges are substantially wider than empirical confidence intervals yet still miss the true mean and this degradation scales monotonically with structural complexity.
 These structured failure modes suggest that the limitation lies not in confidence expression alone but in the absence of a performance model linking algorithmic assumptions to dataset properties.
 We define \emph{algorithmic blindness} as the failure of a model to translate declarative knowledge of algorithmic assumptions into calibrated expectations about empirical performance from problem structure and algorithmic description alone.
-This is different from factual ignorance: LLMs may correctly describe algorithmic assumptions yet cannot apply that knowledge to generate accurate performance expectations.
-This distinction matters for interventions, since retrieval-augmented generation or knowledge base integration would address factual gaps but not the absence of a structured performance model identified here.
+This is different from factual ignorance.
+LLMs may correctly describe algorithmic assumptions yet cannot apply that knowledge to generate accurate performance expectations.
+This distinction matters for interventions since retrieval-augmented generation or knowledge base integration would address factual gaps but not the absence of a structured performance model identified here.